 My very opinionated view of how to build a Windows 11 machine (from completely fresh OS install), with a focus on privacy and reduced bloat.

 I normally rebuild my Windows machines a couple times a year.
-I've learnt various things along the way, and would like to have something laid out that I can consistently follow.
-So, I'm going to use this guide for my own reference, but also share it for anyone interested.
+I've learnt various things along the way and would like to have something laid out that I can consistently follow.
+So, I'm going to use this guide for my own reference but also share it for anyone interested.

-This guide is based on an install of Windows 11 Pro 10.0.26200 Build 26200.
+This guide is based on an install of Windows 11 Pro 25H2 (OS Build 26200.8246).

 - Use the 'Latest Public Release' build.